 It’s made of a spicy mixture of various types of meat, which is grilled to perfection.
 You can order it on a plate and savor in every bite, or as a take-out, neatly packed into a hot lepinja or pita bread.
 Order a side of onions, ajvar, or kajmak if you really want to fall in love with traditional Serbian food.

 Can’t make it to Serbia for a tasty vacation?
-Stop by our restaurant, located in Downtown, Miami, and enjoy an authentic taste of real Serbian cuisine.
+Stop by our Downtown, Miami restaurant, and enjoy an authentic taste of real Serbian cuisine.
 For more articles related to delicious food, make sure to follow our blog.